Tips for saving money on prescription medications

 Apply for a financial assistance program

 Financial assistance options are available from multiple sources—the federal government, state government, nonprofit programs, and the private sector, which usually includes for-profit companies.
-For more information about specific programs you can apply to, review PAN’s How to find financial assistance for your prescription medications resource.
+For more information about specific programs you can apply to, review PAN’s guide to finding financial assistance for your prescription medications.

 Talk to a healthcare professional